 - Good for large projects: It is recommended to use the Spiral Model in large and complex projects.

-- Flexibility in Requirements: Change requests in the Requirements at later phase can be incorporated accurately by using this model.
+- Flexibility in Requirements: Change requests in the Requirements at a later phase can be incorporated accurately by using this model.

-- Customer Satisfaction: Customer can see the development of the product at the early phase of the software development and thus, they habituated with the system by using it before completion of the total product.
+- Customer Satisfaction: Customers can see the development of the product at the early phase of the software development and thus, they habituated with the system by using it before completion of the total product.

-Disadvantages of Spiral Model:
+Disadvantages of the Spiral Model